byyuurin/eslint-config/README.md

 )
 ```

-> Note that `.eslintignore` no longer works in Flat config
+> Note that `.eslintignore` no long, "fixable": trueer works in Flat config

 </details>